wendyww9/task-list-api/ada-project-docs/wave_04.md

 1. Make a new app by pressing the "Create an App" button
    - The app name doesn't matter, but we recommend including your first name or an identifier in it, such as "Ada's Bot."

-**Note: If you are using the cohort workspace, Slack may throttle the creation of application for the space.
-This is because multiple students could be making creating an app that same time.
+**Note: If you are using the cohort workspace, Slack may throttle the creation of an application for the space.
+This is because multiple students could be creating an app at the same time.
 To circumvent this you could either try again at a later time or use your own independent workspace (refer to the "Setup a Slack Workspace" section above).**

 ![](assets/create_slackbot.png)